open/close all folders

 - Tabletop Games Spycraft actually has a character option that lets you do this, albeit at a penalty to hit.

 - Warhammer 40,000's Bolters/Boltguns are fully automatic weapons that fire rocket-propelled, armor-penetrating, explosive rounds.
 They have a pistol grip, however, so sufficiently Badass characters have been known to shoot them one-handed; this was a special rule from older editions called "True Grit."
-Only two examples come to mind: the Space Wolves, who are heroic Vikings in space, and Plague Marines of Nurgle, who are so bloated with disease that their bulk allows them to absorb the considerable recoil. [[((Retcon)) These days]], bolters aren't seen being used one-handed terribly often, though it's conceivable that they can: their construction and intended use isn't too different from an SMG (including a pistol grip), and they fire a round that utilizes a two-stage propulsion system, along by being most commonly used by a power-armoured super soldier.
+Only two examples come to mind: the Space Wolves, who are heroic Vikings in space, and Plague Marines of Nurgle, who are so bloated with disease that their bulk allows them to absorb the considerable recoil.
+These days, bolters aren't seen being used one-handed terribly often, though it's conceivable that they can: their construction and intended use isn't too different from an SMG (including a pistol grip), and recoil is mitigated by firing two-stage propelled round, along by being most commonly used by a power-armoured super soldier.

 - Possible in GURPS, with very high (but far from unattainable) strength.
 GURPS: Gun Fu adds a new character advantage that increases effective strength specifically for the purpose of one-handing a two-handed firearm in order to replicate this move in cinematic games.